-On November 22, 1963, John F. Kennedy, the first Irish-American Catholic President of the United States, was assassinated in Dallas, Texas.
+On November 22, 1963, John F. Kennedy, the first Irish American Catholic President of the United States, was assassinated in Dallas, Texas.

 On November 22, 1963, the laughter died, not only for JFK but also for the United States of America.

-For most baby boomers, there are two dates that stick out in their minds—November 22, 1963, and September 11, 2001.
-Both moments of unbelievable national tragedy.
 But maybe 11/22/63 was a little tougher because all Americans knew the man.
-He barely won the 1960 election—although the following year over 60% of Americans said they voted for him— but, he brought something special to the White House—a beautiful young family, laughter, culture, and class.
+He barely won the 1960 election - although the following year over 60% of Americans said they voted for him - but, he brought something special to the White House - a beautiful young family, laughter, culture, and class.

 Uniquely Irish

 Kennedy was uniquely Irish.
-He was the great-grandchild of immigrants from County Wexford.
+He was the great-grandchild of immigrants from Co Wexford.
 Thanks to his family's great wealth he never suffered poverty or hard discrimination—save for those Boston Brahmins who thought him “Shanty Irish”—but in his gut, he was a Fenian.

 In this day of draft-dodging political cowards—“Chickenhawk” is the perfect description—Kennedy used his father’s influence to get into the United States Navy during World War II.